 I’m thankful that we might—finally—be ready to have a national, adult conversation about retirement income and entitlement programs.

-I'm thankful for the warmth with which readers, both old and new, have embraced me, and the work we do here.
-I'm thankful for all of you who have supported—and I hope benefited from—our various conferences, designation program, and communications throughout the year.
+I'm thankful for the warmth with which readers, both old and new, have embraced me and the work we do here.
+I'm thankful for all of you who have supported—and I hope benefited from—our various conferences, designation program, and communications throughout the years.
 I’m thankful for the constant—and enthusiastic—support of our advertisers throughout good times—and not-so-good times.

-But most of all, I’m once again thankful for the unconditional love and patience of my family, the camaraderie of dear friends and colleagues, the opportunity to write and share these thoughts—and for the ongoing support and appreciation of readers like you.
+But most of all, I’m once again thankful for the unconditional love and patience of my family, the camaraderie of dear friends and colleagues, the opportunity to write and share these thoughts over the years—and for the ongoing support and appreciation of readers like you.